 Sales of a substantial number of shares of our ordinary shares in the public market, or the perception that these sales might occur, could depress the market price of our ordinary shares and could impair our ability to raise capital through the sale of additional equity securities.
 We are unable to predict the effect that sales may have on the prevailing market price of our ordinary shares.
-All of the shares owned by our directors, officers and shareholders that own over 1% of our ordinary shares on a fully diluted basis are subject to lock-up agreements with the underwriters of this offering that restrict such shareholders' ability to transfer our ordinary shares for at least six months from the date of this prospectus.
-All of our outstanding shares held by our directors, officers and shareholders that own over 1% of our ordinary shares on a fully diluted basis will become eligible for unrestricted sale upon expiration of the lockup period, as described in the sections of this prospectus entitled "Shares Eligible for Future Sale" and "Underwriting."
-In addition, shares issued or issuable upon exercise of options and warrants vested as of the expiration of the lock-up period will be eligible for sale at that time.
+All of the shares owned by our directors and officers are subject to lock-up agreements with the underwriters of this offering that restrict such shareholders' ability to transfer our ordinary shares for at least 90 days from the date of this prospectus.
+All of our outstanding shares held by our directors and officers will become eligible for unrestricted sale upon expiration of the lockup period, as described in the section of this prospectus entitled "Underwriting."
 Sales of shares by these shareholders could have a material adverse effect on the trading price of our ordinary shares.
-Moreover, after this offering, holders of an aggregate of 17,283,006 ordinary shares will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other shareholders.
-We intend to register all ordinary shares that we may issue under our equity compensation plans.
-Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of this prospectus.
+Moreover, as of June 4, 2019, holders of an aggregate of 17,792,090 ordinary shares have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other shareholders.
+Once we register these shares, they can be freely sold in the public market upon issuance, subject to the lock-up agreements described in the "Underwriting" section of this prospectus.